svarggas/game-concentration/README.md

 ## Things that can be improved if I have had more time

 App is created for desktop, so true responsiveness is a problem. \
-Better UI overall, like image sizing management, flashy animations and accessability.
+Better UI overall, like image sizing management, flashy animations and accessability. \
+Deeper testing for the components